-Where your mixing/recording station will be is something that needs to be envisioned specifically for the space you're in.
-One general rule you should follow is to keep your listening position somewhere near the middle third of the room - it is very difficult to hear accurately with a wall directly behind you.
+Where your mixing/recording station will be is something that needs to be envisioned specifically for the space you're in, but you should try to keep your listening position somewhere close to the middle third of the room-it is very difficult to hear accurately with a wall directly behind you.
+There are also certain rules to follow in regard to monitor placement.

-In regard to monitor placement, "You want to come as close to an isosceles triangle as you can," says Raison.
+"You want to come as close to an isosceles triangle as you can," says Raison.
 "That's the proportion of the distance between the speakers to where the engineering sweet spot is.
 It's a comfortable listening angle, but it's also a time thing.
 Sound and time go hand in hand, so you want to make sure that they're evenly balanced.
 If the speakers are 10 feet apart, you should be sitting 10 feet back.

-"Another thing: don't place one monitor in the corner.
+"Another thing: don't place a monitor in the corner.
 In most rooms, if you're in the center of the wall, you're in great shape.
 But if you take the table and move it to the corner, then you have one monitor that will sound boomy and the sound gets mushy and imbalanced."